 It's a fact of life - all dogs bark from time to time!

 Dog barking is a natural canine behavior.
-It's how they communicate and a bark can mean anything from 'Let's play!', 'I'm hungry', or 'I'm bored' to a warning of danger - 'there's a burglar in the house!'.
+It's how they communicate and a bark can mean anything from 'Let's play!', 'I'm hungry', or 'I'm bored', to a warning of potential danger...'Hey mom, there's a prowler outside!'.